tisem-digital-marketing/2025-smwa/docs/index.md

 This course introduces students to a marketing analytics toolkit that can be used to analyse data originating from digital markets and social media.

-!!! tip "Site is Live: Information is accurate as of 30th April, 2024"
+!!! tip "Site is Live: Information is accurate as of 20th May, 2024"

 ## Important Information